wyatt8740/IBM3161-font/README.md

 (.ttf).

 In Linux distros with X11, you'll want the OpenType bitmap (.otb) and/or the TrueType font (.ttf).
+I think this will be the same on the BSD's with X11.

+On my Debian system, I made the directory `~/.fonts` and copied IBM3161-bitmap.otb and IBM3161.ttf to it.
+If you don't want/need both versions, just copy one or the other.
+Java programs using AWT/Swing don't seem to work with X11 bitmap fonts on Unix systems, though (at least in OpenJDK), so I had to keep the TrueType version around for Java programs.

-On both those platforms the bitmap versions benefit from not getting any software subpixel rendering attempted on them like the TrueType font does.
+On Unix/Linux and Windows platforms the bitmap versions benefit from not getting any software subpixel rendering attempted on them like the TrueType font does.
+This is probably true in OS X as well, but I only tested the .dfont version of the font in OS X on account of not actually having regular access to OS X.

 On Apple systems (OS X), you'll want to use the '.dfont' file.
 If that fails, try the .ttf or the .pt3 (PS type 3).

 For the OpenType bitmap to work in a linux distro, you may need to enable bitmap fonts on your system - on Debian, at least, they are disabled by default for some reason or another.
-On Debian, this is fixable by deleting `70-no-bitmaps.conf`: `rm /etc/fonts/conf.d/70-no-bitmaps.conf`.
+On Debian, this is fixable by deleting `70-no-bitmaps.conf`:

+    rm /etc/fonts/conf.d/70-no-bitmaps.conf

 You may also want to consider running `dpkg-reconfigure fontconfig-config` and changing the setting there.
 Then you might also have to run `dpkg-reconfigure fontconfig` after that, according to random people on the internet.
 I typically just delete `70-no-bitmaps.conf` and copy `/usr/share/fontconfig/conf.avail/70-yes-bitmaps.conf` to the filename `70-no-bitmaps.conf`, and then use `chattr +i 70-no-bitmaps.conf` to make sure updates don't overwrite my setting.
 Probably sub-par, but that's how I have always done it (tm).

 How I made it